CalSch/HackerOS/README.md

 # HackerOS
-HackerOS is an OS for hackers
+HackerOS is an OS for hackers (Not really)
+I made it as a joke for my brother